Services

 The Creative Process

-Once the publishing method for your book has been decided upon and your book's size has been finalized, sketching can begin on the illustrations for your book.
-As the illustrator completes the black and white rough sketches I email them to you for approval.
+Once your book's size has been finalized, sketching can begin on the illustrations for your book.
+As the illustrator completes the black and white rough pencil sketches I email them to you for approval.
 It is your responsibility to review the sketches and if you'd like changes made to the sketches then list the changes in point form in a reply email.
-No change requests will be accepted by phone.
-If you approve of the sketches then please state that in your reply email.
-The client is allowed two revisions to each sketch before additional charges apply.
+Change requests will only be accepted by email.

 Once all the black and white sketches are completed and approved by you the second installment payment is then required.